Royal College of Emergency Medicine Menu Menu

 Once these sessions concluded, it marked the end of the Annual Scientific Conference for 2024!
 Thank you for joining us in person and online this year.

-Watch on-demand: Members who were unable to join us for the conference, or those who want to watch sessions back after it has ended, can benefit from our ‘on-demand’ service.
+Watch on-demand: Members who were unable to join us for the conference, or those who want to watch sessions back after it has ended, can benefit from our #RCEMasc ‘on-demand’ service.

 Related to today’s sessions, check out: